DefGuard/docs/admin-and-features/ssh-authentication.md

 ## Setup

-There's no specific configuration to be performed in defguard itself (aside from adding SSH keys for users of course), all the steps below are performed on the server you want to SSH into using defguard-supplied public keys:
+There's no specific configuration to be performed in Defguard itself (aside from adding SSH keys for users of course), all the steps below are performed on the server you want to SSH into using defguard-supplied public keys:

-1. Add a script which fetches SSH keys from your defguard instance
+1. Add a script which fetches SSH keys from your Defguard instance

 ```bash
 #!/bin/sh